 With increasing automation of medical records and growing use of mobile devices by healthcare providers in medical settings, career opportunities in electronic medical records are increasing.
 Jobs for medical records and health information technicians are expected to increase by 11% between 2018 and 2028, which is much faster than the national average growth rate for all occupations nationwide, the U.S. Bureau of Labor Statistics (BLS) reports.

 For career-changers and college students seeking to use their technology skills in a healthcare setting, the field of electronic medical records (EMR) can offer a variety of career opportunities.

 Levels of Professional Development for EMR

 Electronic medical records professionals are employed across diverse healthcare settings, where they store and access medical information.
-They generally need a two-year associate’s degree as well as professional certification, according to the BLS.
+They generally need a two-year associate degree as well as professional certification, according to the BLS.
 Among the national credentialing organizations are the American Health Information Management Association and the American Academy of Professional Coders.